 Smoke School History

-The 1960s and the 1970s enacted legislation that promoted and enforced environmental regulations.
+The 1960s and 1970s produced legislation that promoted and enforced environmental regulations.

 The Clean Air Act of 1963